Radiology Technician Salary, Schools and Career

-If you are considering a career as a radiology technician, you are on the right track.
+If you are considering a career as a radiographer, you are on the right track.
 This is because the employment of radiologic technologists between 2010 and 2020 is expected to grow by 28 percent, which is higher than all other major occupations.
-The need for more radiology technicians is driven by the increasing number of ageing population.
+The need for more medical radiation technologist is driven by the increasing number of ageing population.
 The salary of radiology technicians is also attractive with the median annual wage being $64,450, you can check out this page for more information.
-To become rad tech in San Diego you must attend specialized training and be certified.
+To become rad tech, you must attend specialized training and be certified.

 The formal training programs at radiology technician schools in the America's Finest city include certificates, associate degrees and bachelor degrees.
 You would take less than two years to complete certificate courses, two years for an associate degree and four years for a bachelor degree course.
 Upon the completion of formal training, you will need to be licensed or certified.
 This would require you to sit for a certification exam from the American Registry of Radiologic Technologist (ARRT).
 You will also be required to undergo continuous education to keep certification.